-She will spend the 2019-2020 academic year in residence at Harvard Divinity School as a Research Associate in the Women's Studies in Religion Program.
+She will spend the 2019-2020 academic year as Visiting Assistant Professor of Women's Studies and North American Religions at Harvard Divinity School and Research Associate in the Women's Studies in Religion Program.

 My research takes on questions of women, girlhood, and religion in 19th and 20th century North America and explores the role of women’s, gender, and sexuality studies in public history projects and pedagogy.